Community Larder (Weds 11am – 4.00pm)

-PLEASE NOTE: Whilst SOFEA supplies the boxes, at The Berin Centre we have to pay to host and staff this service.
+PLEASE NOTE: Whilst SOFEA supplies the food, at The Berin Centre we have to pay to host and staff this service.
 We are a separate charity and rely on our own fundraising.
-Donations made through forms in the box do not get to us, they go to SOFEA.
 If you are able to donate to us, please do so below.

 Craft Club – Suspended Due to COVID-19